callstack-workshops/native-modules-new-arch/README.md

 ## Step 1 (must-do): Configure codegen

-The `scaffold-v1` tag predates any codegen setup, so you need to add a `codegenConfig` block to `package.json` from scratch.
+The `scaffold` tag predates any codegen setup, so you need to add a `codegenConfig` block to `package.json` from scratch.
 (If you have done Exercise 01 first, the block is already there from that exercise's Step 2; one field needs to change.
 See the note at the end of this step.)

 ### Task 1.1